Albanian journalists cover the match between Croatia and Albania in Hamburg. Euro 2024

 · Companies

-Companies — let’s unravel it — advertise in the media.
-It is usually in the halftime of a match when we see on TV those beer advertisements that encourage fans to lift their flags high and sing their anthems loud.
-At the same time, advertisers, as a general rule, manipulate the truth.
-They make fans believe their product is the best for them.
-They don’t say, “We sell crap beer, but it is cheap and you are a cheap cunt, so you might like it.”
-Instead, they use stupid but effective slogans such as, “Beer that is made for you.”
 In a perfect world, a TV commentator reporting on a match or a journalist covering a press conference shouldn’t be affected by the business connections between the media they work for and the companies that advertise their products in their media.
-However, once a media outlet and a company strike a deal, a journalist, more often than not, lose their ability to stay impartial.
-A company that pays big money for a minute of advertising space in a certain media outlet cannot be open to a journalist’s scrutiny anymore.
-For the media outlet and the company are now partners.
+However, once a media outlet and a company strike a deal, a journalist often loses their ability to stay impartial.
+A company that pays big money for a minute of advertising space in a certain media outlet can no longer be open to a journalist’s scrutiny because the media outlet and the company are now partners.
 Journalism is a victim of the media business.
 And the crime usually happens as subtly as possible.
-A journalist gets so exposed to the influx of company’s information about the brand that they stop questioning it all together.
+A journalist gets so exposed to the influx of company information about the brand that they stop questioning it altogether.
 A company is always full of praise for their brand.
-There are various tools companies use to shower journalists with candies, such as press releases, press conferences, press trips, etc. A journalist, through appropriate education about the brand, gets inclined to believe the brand really is top-notch.
-The final step the company wants to achieve is not creating product awareness, but changing of the whole environment.
-Beer and other ‘football’ brands thrive on a strong nationalistic atmosphere, and journalists become part of the uplifting machinery.
-They become fans because, with impartiality, they can’t ignite emotions.
+Companies use various tools to shower journalists with candies, such as press releases, press conferences, press trips, etc. A journalist, through appropriate ‘education’ about the brand, is inclined to believe that the brand really is top-notch.
+The final step the company wants to achieve is not creating product awareness but changing the whole environment.
+Beer and other ‘football’ brands thrive on an intense nationalistic atmosphere, and journalists become part of the uplifting machinery.
+They become fans because staying impartial means no emotion.

 And so I went to Cologne to an England press conference a day before their final group stage match against Slovenia.
 Declan Rice was there to speak out, so I told him: “Declan, I’ve heard recently that you were asking for love from the media so the team could perform better.
 Which makes sense.
-I have been to quite a few press conferences from different national teams.
-And in fact, some journalists in some countries do act like fans rather than journalists and they give love unconditionally to players.
-You, however, perform in a quite a different media environment where journalists are more like journalists.
+I’ve been to quite a few press conferences from different national teams.
+And in fact, journalists in some countries do act like fans rather than journalists and they give love unconditionally to players.
+You, however, perform in quite a different media environment where journalists are more like journalists.
 I would like to ask you how you would like to see that balance.
-Would you like to have full support or would like to be criticised?
+Would you like to have full support, or would you like to be criticised?
 How do you see the situation?